aignas/dotfiles/README.md

 ## Thanks

-This is initially based on wonderful [dotfiles framework](https://github.com/holman/dotfiles) by Zach Holman.
+This was initially based on wonderful [dotfiles framework](https://github.com/holman/dotfiles) by Zach Holman.
 However, in time this has been simplified and adjusted to suit my needs better.
 Initial thanks note by Zach: